Bullying - information and support

 - Designated Safeguarding Lead or

-Grooming: Grooming is when someone builds an emotional connection with a child to gain their trust for the purposes of sexual abuse, sexual exploitation or trafficking.
-Children and young people can be groomed online or face-to-face, by a stranger or by someone they know - for example a family member, friend or professional.
+Grooming is when someone builds an emotional connection with a child to gain their trust for the purposes of sexual abuse, sexual exploitation, or trafficking.
+Children and young people can be groomed online or face-to-face, by a stranger or by someone they know - for example, a family member, friend, or professional.

-Online Gaming: Online gaming is when you use an internet connected device such as a PSP, Xbox, Tablet, Mobile Phone or a computer to play games with other users online.
-Children and young people can easily spend too much time gaming online which may impact on their learning and development.
-There is also a risk of children seeing or hearing harmful content, being contacted by inappropriate adults or be subject to bullying.
+Online gaming is when you use an internet-connected device such as a PSP, Xbox, Tablet, Mobile Phone, or computer to play games with other users online.
+Children and young people can easily spend too much time gaming online which may impact their learning and development.
+There is also a risk of children seeing or hearing harmful content, being contacted by inappropriate adults, or being subject to bullying.

-Digital Footprint: Your digital footprint is everything on the internet that is about you.
-This could include: a profile; photographs that you, your friends or family have posted online; anything you have written or that has been written about you.
+Your digital footprint is everything on the internet that is about you.
+This could include: a profile; photographs that you, your friends, or your family have posted online; and anything you have written or that has been written about you.
 It can be permanent.
-Other people can search for it and may be decide what kind of person you are because of what they find.
+Other people can search for it and may decide what kind of person you are because of what they find.